eyalsk/FindAndReplaceRobot/docs/Language Specification.md

   @'foo"<foo bar=" > "></foo>"foo'
   ```

-  The difference between a `String` and a `RawString` is that the former should be used for
+  The difference between a `String` and a `RawString` is that the former should be used for simple cases where content of the string doesn't need to be escaped
+  whereas with the latter it's possible to have an optional custom delimiter and avoid escaping at all so it's more flexible but slightly more verbose.

+  You can think about `Text`, `String` and `RawString` as a spectrum that you can dial up/down based on the need.

 * `Number`